calvertjadon/CSC499/README.md

 4. Enhance your instructions with how to use the reverse option
 5. Update your GitHub repo with the reverse sort feature, and new instructions using a pull request

+### Homework 3

+1. Add a basic test to the sorting app that:
+    1. Passes in contents from Sort Me.txt to your app
+    2. Compare the output with Sorted Text below and show they match
+    3. Repeats steps 1 and 2 with the reverse option
+2. Enhance your instructions with how to run the test
+3. Update your GitHub repo with the test, new instructions, and code required to run the test using a pull request

 ## Prerequisites

 This program requires [Python 3.9.0+](https://www.python.org/downloads/) in order to run.

 ## Usage

 ### Optional Flags